Walraven van Hall: Arrest

 On 27 January 1945, the meeting place was given away by a member of the resistance who had been arrested the day before and who wrongly believed the members of the meeting would know he had been arrested and would not attend the meeting.
 Although the Germans had a vague idea there had to be somebody who coordinated the finances for the resistance, they never found out it was Van Hall.
 In January 1945, Teus van Vliet, a founding member of the Dutch resistance, was betrayed by the Dutch collaborator Johan van Lom.
 Van Vliet broke under torture; as a result, the Germans were led to several leading members of the resistance, including Van Hall.

 Execution and burial

 Van Hall was subsequently executed in Haarlem alongside seven other resistance members as revenge for the death of a high-ranking police officer.
 After the war, he was buried in Overveen in the Erebegraafplaats Bloemendaal (Cemetery of Honour).

 Honorable distinctions

-Van Hall was posthumously awarded by the government with the Dutch Cross of Resistance (Verzetskruis).
-The United States awarded him with the Medal of Freedom with Gold Palm..
-Israel recognised him as "Righteous Among The Nations" in 1978 for supporting and funding for between 800 and 900 Jews in hiding during the war.
+Van Hall was posthumously awarded by the government with the Dutch Cross of Resistance (Verzetskruis) in 1946 and the United States awarded him with the Medal of Freedom with Gold Palm.
+Israel recognised him as "Righteous Among The Nations" in 1978 for supporting and funding between 800 and 900 Jews in hiding during the war.

 In honour of his deeds in the resistance, a monument was erected in autumn 2010 near the office of the Dutch Central Bank, at Frederiksplein 40 in Amsterdam-Centrum.